n6il/pyDriveWire/docs/The pyDriveWire Manual.md

 Serial Port mode also supports RTS/CTS flow control.

-Note: DO NOT use this with a CoCo or MC-10 Bit Banger port.
+**Note: DO NOT use RTS/CTS with a CoCo or MC-10 Bit Banger port.
 This is intended for use with a UART that properly implements flow control.
-The RS-232 Pak or any device with a 6551 UART does not implement flow control properly.
+The RS-232 Pak or any device with a 6551 UART does not implement flow control properly.**

 ### Command Line: